One Day In Bryce Canyon National Park

 Time To Hike: 1.5 hours

-Navajo Loop and Queens Garden Trail are two separate out-and-back trails that can be connected to form a loop.
+These are technically two separate out-and-back trails, but most people combine them to form a loop which takes you back to Sunrise Point.
 The combined loop is 3.1 miles with 649 feet of elevation gain.

 This was my favorite hike in Bryce Canyon and I highly recommend it if you only have time for one hike.

 This is a great hike for right after sunrise because the crowds will still be minimal and the rising sun casts beautiful golden colors across the canyon.
-You’ll also avoid the heat of the day.

 Along the hike you’ll see Thor’s Hammer, Two Bridges and Queen Victoria, a hoodoo formation named because it resembles the real Queen.

-Be sure to pack lots of water.
 Even early in the morning, hiking in Bryce Canyon can be very dehydrating.
+I recommend 1-2 liters of water for this hike.

 NOTE: There is a water refill station at Sunset Point just before you descend into the canyon, but there is no water anywhere along the trail inside the canyon.

-3. Inspiration Point and Bryce Point
+Walk Rim Trail From Inspiration Point To Bryce Point

 By now it’s mid-morning and the crowds are starting to pick up so it’s the perfect time to drive to Inspiration Point and Bryce Point and take in the views.